As Hegseth touts ‘warriors’ and ‘lethality’ to flex power, some weigh risk to soldiers

 Operations like this often depend on surprise.
 But military effectiveness always hinges on the threat of lethality, or “capacity to inflict extreme violence,” says Mr. Sadler, a retired U.S. Navy captain.
 “The more that we try to water that down, we get away from the real mission of the military.”

+Ideally, political leaders should set the goals for military missions, while rules of engagement “really should be more for the uniformed officers, with the advice of JAGs, to determine so that they can meet the president’s objectives,” Mr. Sadler says.
+“Too often, though, there’s micromanagement” of these rules that can increase risk to U.S. forces.

-That violence might never happen, but the U.S. military’s propensity for it gives adversaries pause, he adds.
+As the dictum from Sun Tzu hints, the capacity to inflict violence might not lead to actual combat, but the U.S. military’s propensity for it gives adversaries pause, he adds.

 In his first appearance before the Pentagon press corps last week, the Defense Department’s chief spokesperson, Sean Parnell, spoke frequently of his own combat experience in Afghanistan during a 30-minute briefing on Yemen – seeming to suggest, some analysts said, that under Mr. Hegseth’s leadership, the bona fides of battle are key to credibility.

-Note: Editor’s note: This story was updated soon after publication with an additional quotation about rules of engagement.